mecaniqueuniverselle.net : aller à la page d'accueil

 In the same way, until the 18th century, the Jewish, Christian and Moslem philosophers enlightened the metaphors of the sacred books.
 They tried then to explain God in an ontological way, which is by starting from God himself.

-From the Age of Enlightenment, the big philosophers changed their point of departure.
+From the age of Enlightenment, the big philosophers changed their point of departure.
 To prove the existence of God, certain philosophers like Kant and later Hegel, decided to start from material phenomena, from phenomenal world and not any more from God himself.

 By enlightening the world until the limits of the knowable realities, these thinkers aimed at bringing to light what was beyond...
 The material put itself in the service of the immaterial, the physics in the service of the metaphysics.